andrejonasson/dynamic-coattention-network-plus/README.md

 <img src="encoder.png">

-For the implementation see `dcn_plus.py`.
+For the implementation see `networks.dcn_plus`.
 An effort has been made to document each component.
 Each component of the encoder (coattention layer, affinity softmax masking, sentinel vectors and encoder units) and certain parts of the decoder are modular and can easily be used with other networks.

 ### Baseline model
 Simple baseline model (BiLSTM + DCN-like Coattention + Naive decoder).